-REMEMBER: DO NOT eat or drink anything after midnight unless you have been specifically told to do so by your physician or pre-admission nurse.
-Your surgery will be cancelled if you do not follow this very important instruction.
+Bring your patient Orthopedic Guide to the hospital.
+You may eat your regular diet until the night before your surgery.
+REMEMBER: DO NOT eat or drink anything after before your surgery.
+REMEMBER: DO NOT eat or drink anything after midnight unless you have been specifically told to do so by your physician or preadmission nurse.
+Your surgery will be canceled if you do not follow this very important instruction.